theJayTea/XPS-13-7390-Hackintosh/README.md

 I scrupulously went through Dortiana’s guide and worked many brain cells to create this.
 It truly is something, thanks Dortiana, the OpenCore team, and all the Kext devs :)

+Make sure to read the PSA at the end for important instructions!

 ### CPU:
 i7 10510U (4.9Ghz & 4c+8t), power management & turbo boost work great!